ccliuc/gcd-courseproject/codebook.md

 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured.
 The sensor acceleration signal, was separated into body acceleration and gravity.
 A vector of features was obtained by calculating variables from the time and frequency domain.
+According to the description of the study, features are normalized and bounded within [-1,1].
+This means that with all the viriables, the data has been divided by its range to normalise it.
+Hence, the units of the variables are cancelled out leaving with ratios.

 The tidy data set submitted for course project part 1 contains 81 columns.
 The data set provides the average of each mean and standard deviation measurement in each activity for each subject/volunteer.
-The unit for variables 3-81 is Hz.
+With variables 3-81, the data are ratios.

 1. activity: Activity Name